 Hogwarts will likely act as the hub area that players can freely explore and interact with many other non-playable characters.
 I’m hoping the game follows a slightly similar structure to Persona 5, allowing players to build up relationships with other characters within the world and decide which classes they want to take to increase their skills within a specific school of magic.

-We'll learn more about Hogwarts Legacy in the coming months leading up to its release so check back in on this article for further updates.
+Harry Potter is an iconic franchise thanks to its atmosphere.
+For Hogwarts Legacy to truly shine, it'll need to capture that wholesome and fantastical feeling perfectly.
+We'll learn more about the game in the coming months leading up to its release so check back in on this article for further updates.